jasonstolaruk/CurryMUD/README.md

 ## What I have so far

-* Incoming connections are accepted; players are prompted for their character name and password.
-* Character creation.
-* The names of commands, as well as the names of the targets they act upon, may be abbreviated.
+* About 85 player commands and 45 administrator commands.
+* Nearly 200 built-in emotes.
+* Help files for all existing non-debug commands.
+Help topics.
 * Commands have a consistent structure and a unique syntax for indicating target locations and quantities.
-* About 80 player commands and 45 administrator commands.
-* Nearly 200 built-in emotes.
 * Unique commands, accessible only when a player is in a particular room, may be created.
+* The names of commands, as well as the names of the targets they act upon, may be abbreviated.
+* Logging.
+* ANSI color.
+* Character creation.
+* The virtual world is automatically persisted at regular intervals and at shutdown.
+* Systems for reporting bugs and typos.
+* Commands to aid in the process of resetting a forgotten password.
+* NPCs can execute commands, either from within code or via the ":as" administrator command.
 * PCs can introduce themselves to each other.
 * PCs can "link" with each other so as to enable "tells."
+* Question channel for OOC newbie Q&A.
 * Players can create their own ad-hoc channels.
-* Question channel for OOC newbie Q&A.
 * Free-form emotes and built-in emotes may be used in "tells" and channel communications.
-* Racial say.
-Whisper.
 * Functionality enabling one-on-one communication between players and administrators.
-* Players can interact with permanent room fixtures that are not listed in a room's inventory.
-* NPCs can execute commands, either from within code or via the ":as" administrator command.
-* Help files for all existing non-debug commands.
-Help topics.
-* The virtual world is automatically persisted at regular intervals and at shutdown.
-* Logging.
-* ANSI color.
-* Systems for reporting bugs and typos.
-* Commands to aid in the process of resetting a forgotten password.
 * Weight and encumbrance.
 * Volume and container capacity.
 * Vessels for containing liquids.
 Vessels may be filled and emptied.
+* Players can interact with permanent room fixtures that are not listed in a room's inventory.
+* Objects can be configured to automatically disappear when left on the ground for some time.
+* Smell and taste.
+Listen.
 * Eating foods and drinking liquids.
 Digestion.
-* Smell and taste.
-Listen.
 * Durational effects that can be paused and resumed.
-* Objects can be configured to automatically disappear when left on the ground for some time.

 I am still in the initial stage of developing basic commands.
 There is very little content in the virtual world.